poweradmin/poweradmin/README.md

     }
 }
 ```
-With the above NGINX configuration, make sure to also move all the files in the poweradmin (repository) directory to the root declared in the configuration (in the example: `root /var/www/html;`).
+With the above NGINX configuration, make sure to also move all the files in the PowerAdmin (repository) directory to the root declared in the configuration (in the example: `root /var/www/html;`).
 Once this is done, reload your NGINX installation and it should be applied.
 Then you can navigate to the installed system in your browser

 > **Note:** You can also remove the default index.html (or derivative) safely.